 “Don’t worry, Scott.
 I’ll get you out of this.
 Ipsum revelare.”
 Lyssa’s eyes flashed gold.
 She spun on the balls of her feet.
 A fireball burst from the ether, slamming into her chest.

-Scott cried out in fear and pain she slammed into his legs and fell in the leaf litter — smouldering.
+Scott cried out in fear and pain as she crashed into his legs and fell in the leaf litter — smouldering.
 “Lyssa!
 You okay?”

 “I’m fine.
 That was a dirty trick, Mother.
 You will — waaa!”